 Price: Free to download, $38 USD off your first booking with our referral code

 Why it’s awesome: Airbnb listings are usually much more affordable than hotels, and provide you with a local’s experience in interesting homes and apartments.
 For 2 or more people, this is almost always cheaper than even 2 hostel dorm beds.

 Tips: If you’re flexible with dates, don’t enter any.
 It will show more availability in your price range and you can adapt your trip based on that.

 The gist: Download important or interesting articles from the web to your phone for reading offline anytime.

 Why it’s awesome: Sometimes the best travel information doesn’t come from a book or an app, but from a website like, say, Thrifty Nomads!
 Pocket makes it easy to download an entire article with images and have it available offline.
 For example, it can be tough to find a reliable internet connection while visiting the Galapagos Islands.
 If I add this article Exploring Galapagos Islands on the Cheap to Pocket before my trip, I can reference the article anytime from the Pocket app while in the Galapagos, no internet connection required.
 Too easy!

 Tips: The app can provide recommended articles based on your interests or currently trending posts.
 Try adding tags to articles for more organization, like tagging by country or city name.

 The gist: Instantly summon a private driver to your location from your smartphone.
 Cheaper, safer (no “taxi scams”), and more convenient (set your destination and pay in app) than a taxi while travelling.

-Price: Free to download, $5 off your first ride with referral code uberthriftynomads
+Price: Free to download, $10 off your first ride with promo code THIRFTYN10JUL

 Why it’s awesome: Tourists are commonly targeted for taxi scams.
 These include having your driver take you to a club where he gets a commission, taking longer routes than necessary, or turning off the taxi metre and charging an expensive flat rate.